Congo Basin Development Initiative

 PAFC Congo Basin

 The shared language, the same forest and similar forest legislation in the three neighbouring countries enables PAFC Cameroon, PAFC Congo and PAFC Gabon to share one system.
-The new regional system will substitute the national systems from Gabon and Cameroon, while it will be the first for Congo.
+The regional system substituted the national systems from Gabon and Cameroon, and is the first for Congo.

 The collaboration allows the three organizations to pool their financial and human resources while sharing their knowledge.
 The management of the system will be centralized and administered by a single regional coordinator, increasing the efficiency of the system’s implementation and facilitating external communication.